 Showing your house while actively living in it is daunting.
-Owners must be ready at a moments notice for potential buyers to view their home.
+Whether you live in a small cottage in Edgewater MD, a townhouse in Glen Burnie or a two story home in Severna Park, MD, owners must be ready at a moments notice for potential buyers to view their home.
 As part of our staging consultation, TLC Home provides tips on how to live in and show a house with least effort and maximum success.
 We focus on tweaking those most used systems and routines: the enter/exit zone, kitchen counter activity, laundry, dressing, bathrooms and pets.
 These high frequency, essential systems can’t be packed away and dealt with at a later date.
 Instead, adjust organizational systems already in place and focus on minimizing non-essentials, concealing must haves, creating stricter routines, and having scoop-and-go capabilities.
 Renting a storage space pre-showing is beneficial.
 It will give you flexibility and reduce stress when deciding what is and isn’t essential and where everything will go.

 Minimize nonessentials!
 Carve out hidden space for items in your home that would normally be visibly accessible.
 Having your bathrobe on the hook on the back of your bathroom door is convenient, but is one more thing you have to put away when potential buyers are coming over.
 The first step to having your home show ready is to go through your high frequency areas and remove all non-essentials.
 Store winter coats, clothing and surplus laundry supplies, pack entertaining serveware, and choose a core wardrobe so the rest can be packed, as well.
 Reducing what is in your home will help you find new places and create new systems for what is left behind.